rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 {% endhint %}

 {% hint style="warning" %}
 If you explicitly specify the IP address in the event, RudderStack will use that IP instead of automatically capturing it when collecting the events.
-You can use this feature to anonymize your users' IP - e.g., by supplying a random IP address like `0.0.0.0`.
+You can use this feature to anonymize your users' IP - e.g., by supplying a random dummy IP address.
 {% endhint %}